vk-cs/docs-public/docs/en/kubernetes/k8s/install-tools/velero/velero.md

    {/tabs}

-   Output should contain a similar information:
+   The output should contain similar information:

    ```yaml
    apiVersion: v1